Soonad/docs.formality-lang.org/docs/source/language/Motivation.md

 # Motivation

 Formality exists to fill a hole in the current market: there aren't many languages featuring *theorem proving* that are also 1. built to be normal, user-friendly programming languages (instead of tools built for mathematicians and PhDs), and 2. to be very efficient at runtime.
 Right now, Formality isn't *that* user-friendly, but we aim to achieve that by simplifying a lot of the obscure idioms through familiar syntax-sugars that hide its more advanced aspects.
-Regardnig efficiency, it achieves so by relying on Elementary Affine Logic, which gives it many desirable computational characteristics that make Formality an objectively fast language.
+Regarding efficiency, it achieves so by relying on Elementary Affine Logic, which gives it many desirable computational characteristics that make Formality an objectively fast language.

 ### Optimal substitutions